-• If the request to be admitted outside normal age group is rejected by NNC and it is decided that the appropriate year for the children to start school at compulsory school age is year 1, parents/carers have to decide whether to accept a reception place in the normal year of entry, delay their child's start until the September after their 5th birthday and apply for a Year 1 place, or make a request to the admission authorities of other schools to see if they will accept an application for Reception outside the normal age group.
+If the request to be admitted outside normal age group is refused by NNC and it is decided that the appropriate year for the children to start school at compulsory school age is year 1, parents/carers have to decide whether they will accept a reception place in the normal year of entry, delay their child's start until the September after their 5th birthday and apply for a Year 1 place, or make a request to the admission authorities of other schools to see if they will accept an application for Reception outside the normal age group.

-Parents/carers who are unhappy with NNC's decision on the appropriate year group for their child to start school at compulsory school age, should put their complaint in writing.
+Parents/carers who are unhappy with NNC's decision on the appropriate year group for their child to start school at compulsory school age, should put their complaint in writing to School Admissions.

-Parents/carers whose requests for delayed entry into Reception are refused (i.e., NNC has decided that the appropriate year group in which a child should start school is year 1), do not have the right to appeal this decision.
+Parents/carers whose requests for delayed entry into Reception are refused (i.e., where NNC has decided that the appropriate year group in which a child should start school is year 1), do not have the right to appeal this decision.
 They have the right to appeal against the refusal of a place at a school for which they have applied but this right does not apply if they are offered a place at the school, but it is not in their preferred age group.

-10.2 General requests for admission outside the normal age group
+11.2 Requests for admission outside the normal age group (not summer born)

-Parents/carers seeking a place for their child out of their normal age group at a Community or Voluntary Controlled school, must put their request to the School Admissions team at admissions.ncc@northnorthants.gov.uk.
+Parents/carers seeking a place for their child out of their normal age group at a Community or Voluntary Controlled school, must send their request to the School Admissions team at admissions.ncc@northnorthants.gov.uk.

-The LA (NNC), as the admission authority of the school, will consider the request and make a decision on the basis of the circumstances of each case and in the best interests of the child concerned.
+The local authority (NNC), as the admission authority of the school, will consider the request and make a decision on the basis of the circumstances of each case and in the best interests of the child concerned.